Guide to Postgraduate Study in the UK

 MA (Master of the Arts)

 The MA is offered in arts, humanities, and some social science subjects, and lasts 1–2 years.
-At the University of Oxford, the MA equivalent is called the Master of Studies (MSt) and is a 9-month course.
+At the universities of Oxford, Cambridge, St Andrew’s and others, the MA equivalent is called the Master of Studies (MSt) and is a 9-month course.
 You can complete them on a fulltime or part-time basis, depending on whether you would like to work alongside it or not.

 MBA (Master of Business Administration)